-Lift chairs are powered to mechanically help people get up from a seated position.
-With a push of a button the user can recline or be lifted to a position where they can comfortably stand up.
+A lift chair is powered to mechanically help its user sit down and get up from a seated position safely.
+With the push of a button, the user can recline or be lifted to a position where it’s easier to comfortably stand up.
 Also called lift and recline chairs, they all recline but differ in the degree of recline offered.
 Some lift chairs offer recline positioning with therapeutic benefits.

-Lift chairs are differentiated by the degree of recline they can reach, recline mechanism and position of the footrest.
-There are three different types of lift chairs: two-position, three-position and infinite position.
+Lift chairs are differentiated by the degree of recline they can reach, recline mechanism, and position of the footrest.
+There are three types of lift chairs: two-position, three-position, and infinite position.
 All types of lift chairs will lift the user to a position where their feet are on the floor and they can easily stand up.

 Two-position lift chairs recline to a 45-degree angle so that the user is only leaning back slightly.
 For many, this is a comfortable position for reading and watching TV.

-Infinite lift chairs (also known as zero-gravity or full recline) can recline into a flat position (where the backrest is parallel to the floor) and everything in between.
+Infinite position lift chairs (also known as zero-gravity or full recline) can recline into a flat position (where the backrest is parallel to the floor, and anywhere in between).
 Some models can lift a person’s feet above his/her head into therapeutic positions.
 The Trendelenburg position is where the user’s feet are positioned above their head to alleviate pressure on the lower back and improve circulation.
 The Zero Gravity position is where the head is slightly higher than the hips and the lower body (with a slight bend in the knees) is higher than the heart.
 This position relieves spinal pressure, muscle tension, and improves circulation.

-Backrest—There are many different options for backrests such as button back, pillow back and split back.
+Style-wise, lift chairs offer many different backrest options such as button back, pillow back and split back.
 The difference between the different backrest styles is mainly the look and what fits the décor of the home better.
 Button back (commonly seen in chairs and couches, where buttons are sewn into the backrest at regular intervals creating a depression) tends to be firmer and pillow back is usually the most plush.
 Most other backrest styles fall in between those two when it comes to plushness.